-52 The Tree Strategy can be accessed on the Council's website at http://www.reading.gov.uk/trees

-- 4.2.71 The Council will seek to ensure that appropriate measures are secured for the successful protection of trees, in line with good practice, where retained as part of development proposals.
+- 4.2.70 Due to the value placed on trees in Reading, the Council produced a Tree Strategy in 201052, which seeks to significantly increase the amount of tree coverage by protecting trees from development pressure and through planting both on its own land and through development related landscape schemes.
+In addition, the Council has produced a Tree Strategy Planting Plan, identifying priorities for new planting in the Borough and highlighting the need for succession planting, which will be updated when required.
+The Council may make a Tree Preservation Order (TPO) to protect single trees or groups of trees, which prevent lopping, topping or felling without the Council's consent.
+Details on which trees are specifically protected can be found on the Council's website. - 4.2.71 The Council will seek to ensure that appropriate measures are secured for the successful protection of trees, in line with good practice, where retained as part of development proposals.
 Developers will be expected to implement agreed measures in accordance with details approved through the planning process. - 4.2.72 Retention, enhancement and extension of woodlands will be achieved in conjunction with relevant development proposals, and may include measures such as new planting and management plans.
 The effective management of new woodland areas will be promoted, recognising the economic, environmental and social benefits that woodland management and tree planting can provide. - 4.2.73 The Council, in conjunction with the Forestry Commission and friends groups, has produced management plans for over 90 ha of its woodlands53.
 These are available on the Council's website.
 Implementation of these plans will be part funded by the Forestry Commission.